vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 const { user, post } = toRefs(data.value)
 </script>
 ```
+ -->

 ## Usage outside of page components

 Loaders can be **only exported from pages**.
-That's where the navigation guard picks them up, but the page doesn't even need to use it.
+That's where the navigation guard picks them up, **but the page doesn't even need to use it**.
 It can be used in any component by importing the _returned composable_, even outside of the scope of the page components, by a parent.

 On top of that, loaders can be **defined anywhere** and imported where using the data makes sense.
 This allows to define loaders in a separate `src/loaders` folder and reuse them across pages: